S-ROLL/notebook.language/docs/speaking/part1/idea1.md

     - public facilities $\rightarrow$ ``listing``
     - withing walking distance from my neighborhood.

+!!! example
+    I'm currently living in the heart of Ho Chi Minh City, where everything is incredibly convenient.
+There are many facilities like hospitals and convenience stores are within walking distance, making my daily life much easier.
+Although it's a bustling area, I appreciate the material it offers.

 ### Do you know your neighbors well? (*)
 - hectic schedule
 - personality